pinellolab/haystack_bio/README.md

 All the results will be stored in the folder HAYSTACK_PIPELINE_RESULT.
 This will recreate the panels and the plots showed in the figure present in the summary, plus other panels and plots for all the other cell-types contained in the test dataset.

+### Download Genome

+The **haystack_download_genome** command allows you to download and add a reference genomes from UCSC to Haystack in the appropriate format.
+To download a  particular genome run:

+	 haystack_download_genome genome_name

+Note: Probably you do not need to call this command explicitly since it is called automatically when you run the pipeline.

 Citation
 --------